 Credit and debit cards

-Worthy of note is that the withdrawal times could differ.
-For example, credit cards, debit cards, and Skrill can process your withdrawals in the shortest time possible.
+It should be noted that the withdrawal times could differ.
+For example, credit cards, debit cards, and Skrill may process withdrawals quickly.

 You may have to wait a couple of hours for PayPal to process your withdrawal.
 Additionally, be prepared to wait for a few business days before the funds can be wired to your bank account.

-The base currency for Plus500 is the United States Dollars (USD).
+The base currency for Plus500 is the US Dollar (USD).
 As such, you are expected to make both your deposits and withdrawals in the same currency.
 Doing otherwise (in another currency) will trigger the conversion fees so that the currency you are using can be converted to USD.